OSGeo/PROJ/docs/source/operations/projections/kav7.rst

 .. figure:: ./images/kav7.png
    :width: 500 px
    :align: center
-   :alt:   Kavraisky VII
+   :alt:   Kavrayskiy VII

    proj-string: ``+proj=kav7``

+.. note:: This projection name may also be transliterated as Kavraisky VII.

+Created by Soviet cartographer Vladimir V. Kavrayskiy  in 1939 :cite:`Snyder1993`.

 Parameters
 ################################################################################

-.. note:: All parameters are optional for the Kavraisky VII projection.
+.. note:: All parameters are optional for the Kavrayskiy VII projection.

 .. include:: ../options/lon_0.rst